 Yes, he was robbed on stage, with everyone watching 🙂

 As we have written several times before, street selling is part of Angolan culture.
-I have to say I’m not the biggest fan of buying things on the street but as everyone else, I do it regularly.
+I have to say I’m not the biggest fan of buying things on the street, but like everyone else, I do it regularly.
 One of the great things about it is that you can bargain a little or a lot.

-Luanda has its own charm and it’s important that someone who comes from Europe or the US knows that they are in a very different place and don’t expect to have everything we have in our home country.
+Luanda has its charm, and it’s important that someone from Europe or the US knows that they are in a very different place and don’t expect to have everything we have in our home country.
 The key to all of this is our ability to adapt and enjoy what you have.